 Intervention

-A surprised Baggs straightened up, looking at the woman who interrupted him. was dressed inWearing a brown business suit, white blouse, blue tie with a brass medallion,.
-Hstrawberry-blond hair was fashionably piled on the top of her head with a silver clip.
-She was a picture of fashion and fury.
+A surprised Baggs straightened up, looking at the woman who interrupted him.
+Wearing a brown business suit, a white blouse, and a blue tie with a brass medallion, strawberry-blond hair fashionably piled on the top of her head with a silver clip, she was a picture of fashion and fury.

 “Who the hell are you?”